TaoLyn838/WEB103/BookEZ/front-end/README.md

 # [BookEZ](https://bookez.vercel.app/)

-This repository contains the frontend code for the BookEZ project, a collaborative effort by a team committed to creating a seamless salon booking management experience.
+This repository serves as the deployment space for BookEZ, a collaborative effort by our team dedicated to creating a seamless salon booking management experience.
 The code in this repository represents the frontend component of our project.
-Initially developed on Vercel, it was moved to our own hosting due to changes in the platform's pricing for organizations.
+Initially developed on Vercel, we transitioned to our own hosting due to changes in the platform's pricing for organizations.

 ## Team Members